Cris Morena: Chiquititas

 Since music was such a huge part of the show and Morena is a huge admirer of Broadway musicals, it was decided Chiquititas would be transformed into a live musical in 1996.
 The musical broke attendance records in its first year and became a yearly event.
 Each season held during the July school holidays, a huge production with the entire cast was staged at Teatro Gran Rex in Buenos Aires.
-The theatral seasons were held between June and September and the scale of shows varied between 1 to 3 per day.Between 1996 to 2001, the show had a new script every season and was personally produced by Morena and they had budgets that normally exceeded US$1 million.
+The theatral seasons were held between June and September and the scale of shows varied between 1 and 3 per day.
+Between 1996 and 2001, the show had a new script every season and was personally produced by Morena and they had budgets that normally exceeded US$1 million.
 Something that has never before been seen in Argentine showbiz industry.
 Usually during June a one show was presented, during the month of July, two shows were presented daily and they sold out so fast in 1998 a third daily concert, held at the mornings or a noon, had to be added to satisfy the demand.
 In fact, the 1998 series of concerts are until today the biggest public recorded at the venue.
 That year, the musical sold 280.000 tickets during 94 concerts.
 While the storylines for the live version of Chiquititas were extremely more simple than the television series and almost non-existent, the show was hugely impressive with its Broadway-like sets, wardrobes, high budgets and special effects.
 Most concerts were sold out and it was the top grossing live event in Argentina every year, from 96 to 2001.

 Chiquititas was also heavily critically panned by media vehicles during all produced sessions.
 The content of the show was criticized for being questionable, hypocritical, overly sexual and for showing an orphanage full of beautiful blond kids in expensive and fashionist clothes.
 The songs were also criticized for being heavily commercial.
 Despite the lack of critical support, Chiquititas had seven seasons, one feature film, over 400 licensed products, five international remakes, two spin-offs and over 1 million tickets sold during its six seasons at Teatro Gran Rex in Buenos Aires.
 It was the first international franchise in Argentina's television history and is seen as a point of non-return in a local television.
 To this day, it still on air in Latin America on cable channel Boomerang.